UniversalDependencies/docs/introduction.md

 ## History

-The Stanford dependencies were originally developed as a backend to the Stanford parser, later eventually emerged as the de facto standard for dependency analysis of English, and has since been adapted to a number of different languages (REFs).
+The Stanford dependencies were originally developed as a backend to the Stanford parser, eventually emerged as the de facto standard for dependency analysis of English, and has since been adapted to a number of different languages (REFs).
 The Google universal tag set grew out of the cross-linguistic error analysis based on the